7-Day Weight Loss Gym Workout Plan - Day 4

 3. Stationary Bike or Jump Rope (30 Seconds On, 30 Seconds Rest)

-• Cycle at your highest intensity for 30 seconds, followed by 30 seconds of slow pedaling or rest.
+• Cycle at your highest intensity for 30 seconds, followed by 30 seconds of slow pedalling or rest.
 Alternatively, use a jump rope and perform fast jumps for 30 seconds.

 • Tip: Keep your back straight and maintain a steady pace to get the most out of your interval.